 /

-German researchers discovered that veggies have healthier gums than meat-eaters and are therefore less likely to suffer from bleeding gums, tooth loss and potential life-threatening conditions.
+German researchers discovered that veggies have healthier gums than meat-eaters and are therefore less likely to suffer from bleeding gums, tooth loss, and other potentially life-threatening conditions.

 However, it was not all good news for vegetarians.
 The study also revealed they suffered from more tooth decay and were less likely to visit their dentist, despite knowing the benefits of doing so.